top of page

 “They went on ahead.”

-That part’s good news.
+That part’s good news at least.
 I point upstream.
 “See that?
 That’s rain.
-Lots and lots of rain.”
-I emphasize every word, failing to keep sarcasm at bay.
-“Very soon a really, really big flash flood is gonna come down on us.
+Lots… and lots… of rain.”
+I emphasize every word, failing to keep my sarcasm at bay.
+“Very soon a really, really big flash flood is gonna come down right on top of us.
 You get that?”
-My arms are crossed in front of my chest; my sunglasses remain in place.
+My arms are crossed in front of my chest; mirrored sunglasses remain in place.
 “Did you hear me when I said you had to keep moving downstream?”

 They nod, ruffled.